 For the employer, the job description lays out essential information about the role, the candidate’s experience, skills, and readiness.

 For the employee, the job description describes the responsibilities, tasks, and related duties of a position.
 It will often include additional information such as education, qualifications, and skills required for the role.
-You can also expect important details like working conditions, compensation offering, physical demands, and tools or equipment required.
+You can also expect important details like working conditions, compensation offerings, physical demands, and tools or equipment required.

 It can be as short or as long as you like.
 As descriptive or vague as you want.
 It can also have hidden instructions to gauge people’s attention to detail.
 Most importantly, it should be clear and concise.
 You can use it briefly when posting a job offering and give the candidate more details during an interview.